-In practice, according to ASGI’s experience, Territorial Commissions did not reject as manifestly unfounded all asylum applications in case of safe country of origin in 2021.
+In practice, according to ASGI’s experience, Territorial Commissions did not reject as manifestly unfounded all asylum applications in case of safe country of origin in 2021 nor in 2022.

 On 22 January 2020, the Civil Court of Florence deemed the exclusion of the automatic suspensive effect to an appeal lodged by an asylum seeker from Senegal as illegitimate as the applicant belongs to a category, that of LGBTI, whose treatment in Senegal, should have resulted in the exclusion of Senegal from the list of safe countries or should have determined at least the provision, within the decree, of a specific exception for this social group to the rules dictated for asylum applications submitted by safe countries nationals.
 Consequently, according to the Court, the Territorial Commission should not have refused the asylum application as manifestly unfounded only because of the safe country of origin of the applicant.
 However, since the amendments made by Decree law 130/2020 the lack of automatic suspensive effect is connected to all applications made under the accelerate procedure, with the sole exclusion of applications made under the border procedure.

 As a general rule, the concept of safe country of origin is applicable only to asylum application introduced after the publication of the Safe Country of Origin list.
 The concept has been confirmed by the Court of Cassation in Judgement no. 25311/2020.